toobox/ansel/README.md

 # ansel
 A plug and play `Virtual Camera`

-Flexible graphics applications require a virtual camera to expose the scene from various viewpoints
+Flexible graphics applications require a virtual camera to depicts scenes arbitrarily